Event Schedule & Details

 MG EEOTY 2026 Boutique

 We have prepared a series of souvenir items.
-You can order them when you register.
+The online shop will open shortly.
 Payment will be made at the time of booking, by credit card.
-Your purchases will be handed over to you when you arrive in Brive.
+Your purchases will be handed over to you when you arrive in Brive-la-Gaillarde.

 Location